The Out About Scotland complete guide to a weekend in Glasgow

 Situated on land in Bellahouston Park in central Glasgow, the building has become a focal point for displaying art exhibitions by some of Glasgow’s leading talent as well as encouraging an interest in art, design and architecture for visitors.
 In addition to the galleries, there are regular workshops and artist conferences held at the site, while a cafe and shops cater for tourists.

 Bellahouston is one of Glasgow’s oldest and finest public parks and become famous nationwide for hosting the 1938 British Empire Exhibition which was visited by over 12.5 million people.
 Today the 169-acre site is mainly used as a recreational area for walks and summer picnics, with the House for an Art Lover taking pride of place in the centre.

-Visitors to the site can wander around a Victorian walled garden in the house’s studio pavilion, while the Art Park includes an educational Glasgow heritage centre built inside a former stable and dovecote.
-There is also an exhibition dedicated to one of the city’s most famous sons, and designer of this building, Charles Rennie Mackintosh.
+Visitors to the site can wander around a Victorian walled garden in the house’s studio pavilion while the Art Park includes an educational Glasgow heritage centre built inside a former stable and dovecote.
+There’s also an exhibition dedicated to one of the city’s most famous sons (and designer of the building) Charles Rennie Mackintosh.

 Both the Art Lover’s Café and the Art Lover’s Shop are open daily from 10am to 5pm.

 The Mackintosh Exhibition opening times vary.
 Contact the venue for details.